Stained Glass Safety Gear: What You Really Need

 What safety gear do I wear during what steps of the stained glass process?

 An important note: I am not a Safety Professional and as such accept no liability for your safety or others around you.
 The safety gear listed here are industry standard recommendations & the gear I personally use.
-I’m sharing information with references to the current knowledge I have, but please double check and/or research yourself as well for any and all chemicals & supplies used in your studio.
+I’m sharing information with references to the current knowledge I have, but please double check and/or research yourself as well for any and all chemicals & supplies used in your particular studio.
 Pleeeeeeeeeease keep your children & pets away from your stained glass studio area.
 Please research the individual products you’re going to use in making your art.
 Look for SDS/MSDS sheets for each.

 You’re going to want to wear gear during most of the stained glass process.
 The only time you can probably get away without anything is during foiling.